iMemex/roadmap/README.md

 ## iMemex Mission Statement

-:whale:  `make the web more personal`  :shipit:
+:whale:  `making the web more personal`  :shipit:

 ---